JeffMboya/supermq-docs/docs/kubernetes.md

 ---

-## Publishing SuperMQ to Harbor (OCI Registry)
+## Publishing SuperMQ to Private OCI registry (OCI Registry)

-To publish the SuperMQ chart to a Harbor-based OCI registry, follow these steps:
+To publish the SuperMQ chart to a Private OCI registry follow these steps:

 ### 1. Package the Chart